Azure/azureml-examples/cli/endpoints/online/custom-container/vllm/Phi-3-mini-4k-instruct/README.md

 # Deploy Phi-3-mini-4k-instruct model from Huggingface using vLLM Inferencing Framework

-This example demonstrates how to deploy Llama-3-8B model from Huggingface to a managed online endpoint and follows along with the [Llama-3-8B model from Huggingface using vLLM Inferencing Framework](https://github.com/pytorch/serve/tree/master/examples/vllm).
+This example demonstrates how to deploy Phi-3-mini-4k-instruct model from Huggingface to a managed online endpoint and follows along with the using vLLM Inferencing Framework.

 ## How to deploy
-This example can be run end-to-end using the `deploy-customcontainer-vllm-huggingface-test.sh` script in the `CLI` folder.
+This example can be run end-to-end using the `deploy-customcontainer-vllm-huggingface-phi3.sh` script in the `CLI` folder.

-Before running please insure that you have GPU capacity.
-Also, please add your HUGGING_FACE_HUB_TOKEN to the vllm-deployment.yml.
+Before running please insure that you have CPU capacity.
+Also, please add your HUGGING_FACE_HUB_TOKEN to the vllm-deployment-phi3.yml.

 ## Image
-The image used for this example is defined in file `vllm.dockerfile`.
+The image used for this example is defined in file `vllm-phi3.dockerfile`.
 It uses `vllm/vllm-openai:latest` as a base image and overrides the default `ENTRYPOINT`.

 ## Model
-The model is downloaded from huggingface.
+The model is downloaded from Hugging Face.

 ## Environment
 The environment is defined inline in the deployment yaml and references the ACR url of the image.
 The ACR must be associated with the workspace (or have a user-assigned managed identity that enables ACRPull) in order to successfully deploy.